CodeExpertETH/CodeExpertSync/README.md

-# Tauri + Solid + Typescript
+# Code Expert Desktop

-This template should help get you started developing with Tauri, Solid and Typescript in Vite.
+This repo contains the desktop app of Code Expert, which will allow you to sync your files from the Code Expert IDE with your local file system.

 ## Recommended IDE Setup